On the Convergence Analysis of DCA: Classical Convergence Properties of DCA

 where $y^k\in \partial h(x^k)$.
 By the convexity of $h$ and $y^k\in \partial h(x^k)$, we have

 Then, for every $k\in \N$, we have

-which implies that $\{f(x^k)\}$ is non-increasing. \\ The non-emptiness of the solution set of \eqref{prob:Pc} implies that $f$ is lower bounded over $\setC$.
-Then the convergence of $\{f(x^k)\}$ is followed by the non-increasing and the lower boundedness of $\{f(x^k)\}$. \end{proof}
+which implies that $\{f(x^k)\}$ is non-increasing. \\ The non-emptiness of the solution set of \eqref{prob:P} suggests that $f$ is lower bounded over $\setC$.
+Consequently, the convergence of $\{f(x^k)\}$ follows from its non-increasing and the lower boundedness. \end{proof}